Are you looking for the best ssh client for windows?

 MobaXterm embedded terminal can highlight syntax or use different colors on keywords.
 You can even build your own syntax to define what keywords get color (pretty cool).

-If you are looking for an SSH client then you can’t go wrong with any on this list.
+If you are looking for a Windows SSH client then you can’t go wrong with any on this list.
 Each has its pros and cons and some have additional features than others.

 It all depends on what you need.